Cotalker/documentation/docs/documentation/admin/special_configurations/branding.md

 ### Text Translation {#keys}
-Currently, there are two language sets for the Cotalker UI: English (en) and Spanish (es).
+Currently, there are three language sets for the Cotalker UI: English (en), Spanish (es), and Portuguese (pt).
 The language is chosen automatically depending on the language you have your browser set on.
 For example, if your browser is set to Spanish, then Cotalker will automatically set itself to Spanish.
-But, if you use any other language, it will be set to English.
+If you use any language other than Spanish or Portuguese, it will be set to English.

 In case your company wishes to translate Cotalker's UI to another languger or perhaps even modify default UI texts into something more appropiate for your company's identity or culture, you can introduce the required modifications into the `branding.translations` object.